helrond/clbsj.org/_posts/2024-09-22-clbsj-read-a-thon-2024-reading-audaciously.md

 **Join in!** Support CLBSJ's efforts to extend access to critical biblical reflection by [making a donation](http://go.rallyup.com/clbsj-readathon2024 ) and/or [joining our Audacious Readers Team](https://forms.gle/fucEoTWnoQ6mMEeV8)).

 ## Making a Donation
 This is our biggest annual fundraiser and each year we count on folks like you to be able to continue doing our work.
 Donations of any amount make a real difference in building our capacity to cultivate audacious readings.
+You can make a per-text challenge gift, or a flat donation.
 You can donate as an individual or as an organization.
 [Click here to see options and make your gift!](http://go.rallyup.com/clbsj-readathon2024)

+_Please note:_ the read-a-thon platform we use, RallyUp, will give you an option to give them a "tip."
+This is optional.
+They will set the amount based on a percentage of your gift, but you can choose to adjust it as high or low as you like.

 ## Joining as a Reader
 Readers choose a controversial text to intentionally read alongside a resonant biblical passages, and share a reflection on what they learn.
 A “text” does not have to be in the shape of a book — it can be a poem, a podcast, even a work of art.
 A text is anything that documents and communicates culture and political-economic context.
 Below are a few examples: